kyverno/kyverno/samples/AddDefaultNetworkPolicy.md

 # Default deny all ingress traffic

-By default, Kubernetes allows all ingress and egress traffic to and from pods within a cluster.
+By default, Kubernetes allows communications across all pods within a cluster.
+Network policies and, a CNI that supports network policies, must be used to restrict communinications.

-A "default" `NetworkPolicy` should be configured for each namespace to default deny all ingress traffic to the pods in that namespace.
-Later, the application team can configure additional `NetworkPolicy` resources to allow desired traffic to application pods from select sources.
+A default `NetworkPolicy` should be configured for each namespace to default deny all ingress traffic to the pods in the namespace.
+Application teams can then configure additional `NetworkPolicy` resources to allow desired traffic to application pods from select sources.

 ## Policy YAML